biocq/DORGE_codes/Data_processing/Gene_annotation/README.md

 # Codes used for Gene annotation

-## Codes to process evaluation data can be found at:
+## Codes to annotate genes can be found at:

 https://figshare.com/s/00e9fd6341023a6b8770